Legal online sports betting has arrived in Oregon.

-While most of Oregon’s sports bettors won’t recognize the SBTech brand, it will provide the sports betting platform for the Lottery.
-The Lottery will use its own brand for the service.
+While most of Oregon’s sports bettors won’t recognize the SBTech brand, it will provide the sports betting platform for the Oregon Lottery, which will use its own brand for the service.

-SBTech has similar partnerships with Churchill Downs in Pennsylvania and Mississippi, and the Resorts Casino and Golden Nugget in New Jersey.
+SBTech has similar partnerships with Churchill Downs in Pennsylvania and Mississippi, and with Resorts Casino and Golden Nugget in New Jersey.
 It also works with the Golden Nugget in Mississippi.

 The tribes have a wide selection of sports betting platforms to choose from.
 Most are European companies eager to get a foothold in the US sports betting market.
 Companies active in the states where sports betting is legal include:

 - William Hill

 What sports can I bet on in Oregon?

 At least in the short term, the Oregon Lottery will only allow bets on pro sports, but not on college sports